-ICE has substantial experience as a result of its role in implementing the 1986 Immigration Reform and Control Act (IRCA).
+ICE has substantial experience as a result of its role in implementing the 1986

+Immigration Reform and Control Act (IRCA).
 We know its strengths and shortcomings and I believe it will be beneficial to provide a quick review of worksite enforcement under IRCA.

-In the past, immigration investigators, to different degrees and during specific time periods, focused on worksite violations by devoting a large percentage of investigative resources to enforcement of the administrative employer sanctions provisions of IRCA.
+In the past, immigration investigators, to different degrees over the course of time, focused on worksite violations by devoting a large percentage of investigative resources to enforcement of the administrative employer sanctions provisions of IRCA.
 The resulting labor-intensive inspections and audits of employment eligibility documents only resulted in serving businesses with a Notice of Intent to Fine (NIF) or a compliance notice.
 Monetary fines that were routinely mitigated or ignored had little to no deterrent effect.
 The results were far from effective and the process involved endless attorney and agent hours in discovery and litigation to adjudicate and resolve cases.
 Egregious violators of the law viewed the fines as just a "cost of doing business" and therefore the system did not serve as a true economic inducement for them to change their business model.

 Moreover, while IRCA required employers to review identity documents demonstrating employment eligibility, its compliance standard rendered that requirement meaningless and essentially sheltered employers who had hired unauthorized aliens.
 Under the 1986 law, an employer could comply with the eligibility verification process by reviewing a document that reasonably appeared to be genuine.
-Employers were not required to verify the validity of a document and were not required to maintain a copy of the documents that they reviewed.
-The ability of the employer to rely on the facial validity of a single document and the lack of any available evidence regarding the document routinely prevented the government from proving that the employer knew the employee was not authorized to work.
+Employers were not required to verify that they reviewed.
+The ability of the employer to rely on the facial validity of a single document and the lack of available evidence permitting after-the-fact review of the employer's assessment routinely prevented the government from proving that the employer knew the employee was not authorized to work.
 Thus, the law should reasonably require the employer to retain copies of relevant documents and information obtained during the verification process, as well as during the subsequent employment of a worker.
-It should also not allow unscrupulous employers to be "willfully blind" to highly questionable documentation or other facts indicative of unauthorized status.
+It should also not allow unscrupulous employers to ignore highly questionable documentation or other facts indicative of unauthorized status.

-Another detrimental result of the documentation compliance standard established under IRCA was explosive growth in an increasingly profitable false document industry catering to undocumented workers seeking employment.
+Another detrimental result of the documentation compliance standard established under IRCA was explosive growth in the profitable false document industry catering to undocumented workers seeking employment.